ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 As soon as the open-source core version is running, it is time to take the next step:<br><a href="https://forms.office.com/r/sgKrkkd0Eb" target="_blank"><button class="button is-link is-normal is-responsive is-hover">Request a full-featured 14-day trial license</button></a>

-The form collects the following information:
-- Company name and full address
-- The VAT number of your company (EU only)
-- Contact email addresses for receiving the download link for the license file, updates and other non invoice related information
-- List of license groups and maximum members in the following format (see '[How license groups work](#6-how-license-groups-work)' for details):
-  - Domain the license group is located in
-    - If the group exists on-prem only, or is synchronized with Entra ID: The DNS domain name of your on-prem Active Directory (which can be different from your mail domain), for example 'internal.corp.example.com'
-    - If the group exists in Entra ID only, and is not synchronized with your on-prem Active Directory: 'EntraID'
-  - The SID (Security Identifier) of the license group
-    - The SID (S-1-…), and not the GUID.
-  - The maximum number of licensed mailboxes
-    - Every mailbox that you want to use Benefactor Circle features for must be a direct or indirect member of a license group.
-Do not forget shared mailboxes and some growth reserve.
-  - If multiple license groups are defined, designate one of these groups as default or fallback group.
-For details, see '[How license groups work](#6-how-license-groups-work)'.

-The license file contains the following information:
-- Invoice address of the Benefactor Circle member
-- Date until the license is valid
-- DNS domain name of the on-prem Active Directory domain (if applicable), SID and maximum number of members for one or multiple license groups

 To use the license file, just add two parameters to your call of Set-OutlookSignatures.ps1:
 - `BenefactorCircleLicenseFile` with the path to your individualized license file
 - `BenefactorCircleId` with your Benefactor Circle ID